by Susan Flantzer

 On May 24, 1567, in Uppsala Castle, Erik and his guards killed six men.
 Svante Stensson Sture, and his sons Nils Svantesson Sture and Erik Svantesson Sture, Abraham Gustafsson Stenbock (brother of Katarina Gustavsdotter Stenbock, the third wife of King Gustav I Vasa), and Ivar Ivarsson Liljeörn were killed in their cells inside the castle.
 Erik personally stabbed Nils Svantesson Sture to death.
 After the murders, Erik’s former tutor Dionysius Beurreus found him outside the castle in a state of agitation.
 Beurreus tried to calm Erik but instead, Erik issued an order to kill Beurreus and vanished into a nearby forest.
 The guards then stabbed Beurreus to death.
 Abraham Gustafsson Stenbock and Ivar Ivarsson Liljeörn already had been sentenced to death but Svante Sture and his sons were executed without trial on Erik’s order and the unfortunate Beurreus was killed on a whim.

 On May 27, 1567, Erik was found in the village of Odensala, disguised as a peasant and confused, and was brought to Stockholm.
 Eventually, he calmed down and then asked both God and the Swedish people for forgiveness.
 He sought reconciliation with the relatives of the murdered.
-For a period of time, a regency council took over the government of the country, freed Erik’s half-brother Johan from prison, and sentenced Erik’s advisor Göran Persson to death.
+For a while, a regency council took over the government of the country, freed Erik’s half-brother Johan from prison, and sentenced Erik’s advisor Göran Persson to death.
 However, this death sentence was not carried out for fear of how Erik would react when he recovered.
 The king’s younger half-brothers led a revolt against Erik which ended in his removal as King of Sweden in September 1568 and his eldest half-brother succeeding to the throne as Johan III, King of Sweden.
 In January 1569, the Riksdag legally dethroned Erik.

 Erik was imprisoned in various castles for nine years.
 He died on February 26, 1577, aged 43, at Örbyhus Castle in Örbyhus, Sweden.
 He was most likely murdered due to the three major conspiracies that attempted to depose his half-brother Johan III and place Erik back on the Swedish throne.
 An examination of his remains in 1958 confirmed that Erik probably died of arsenic poisoning.
 Erik XIV, King of Sweden was originally buried in a crypt at Västerås Cathedral in Västerås, Västmanland, Sweden.
 In 1797, Erik’s remains were reburied at Västerås Cathedral in a Carrara marble sarcophagus that King Gustav III of Sweden originally ordered for himself.